Drug metabolism: Endogenous toxins

 The detoxification of endogenous reactive metabolites such as peroxides and reactive aldehydes often cannot be achieved by the system described above.
 This is the result of these species' being derived from normal cellular constituents and usually sharing their polar characteristics.
 However, since these compounds are few in number, it is possible for enzymatic systems to utilize specific molecular recognition to recognize and remove them.
 The similarity of these molecules to useful metabolites therefore means that different detoxification enzymes are usually required for the metabolism of each group of endogenous toxins.
 Examples of these specific detoxification systems are the glyoxalase system, which acts to dispose of the reactive aldehyde methylglyoxal, and the various antioxidant systems that remove reactive oxygen species.

 Sites

 Quantitatively, the smooth endoplasmic reticulum of the liver cell is the principal organ of drug metabolism, although every biological tissue has some ability to metabolize drugs.
 Factors responsible for the liver's contribution to drug metabolism include that it is a large organ, that it is the first organ perfused by chemicals absorbed in the gut, and that there are very high concentrations of most drug-metabolizing enzyme systems relative to other organs.
 If a drug is taken into the GI tract, where it enters hepatic circulation through the portal vein, it becomes well-metabolized and is said to show the first pass effect.

 Other sites of drug metabolism include epithelial cells of the gastrointestinal tract, lungs, kidneys, and the skin.

 These sites are usually responsible for localized toxicity reactions.

-Factors that affect drug metabolism
+Factors affecting drug metabolism

-The duration and intensity of pharmacological action of most lipophilic drugs are determined by the rate they are metabolized to inactive products.

-The Cytochrome P450 monooxygenase system is the most important pathway in this regard.

-In general, anything that increases the rate of metabolism (e.g., enzyme induction) of a pharmacologically active metabolite will decrease the duration and intensity of the drug action.

-The opposite is also true (e.g., enzyme inhibition).
-However, in cases where an enzyme is responsible for metabolizing a pro-drug into a drug, enzyme induction can speed up this conversion and increase drug levels, potentially causing toxicity.

-Various physiological and pathological factors can also affect drug metabolism.

-Physiological factors that can influence drug metabolism include age, individual variation (e.g., pharmacogenetics), enterohepatic circulation, nutrition, intestinal flora, or sex differences.

-In general, drugs are metabolized more slowly in fetal, neonatal and elderly humans and animals than in adults.

-Genetic variation (polymorphism) accounts for some of the variability in the effect of drugs.

-With N-acetyltransferases (involved in Phase II reactions), individual variation creates a group of people who acetylate slowly (slow acetylators) and those who acetylate quickly, split roughly 50:50 in the population of Canada.

-This variation may have dramatic consequences, as the slow acetylators are more prone to dose-dependent toxicity.

-Cytochrome P450 monooxygenase system enzymes can also vary across individuals, with deficiencies occurring in 1 – 30% of people, depending on their ethnic background.